josiest/Learn-SDL-the-Hard-Way/01.HelloSDL/README.md

 ### Building and installing SDL

 Once you have the terminal set up, the next step is to clone the SDL git project.
-The commands to do this are exactly the same as they are on the official installation wiki page linked above.
+The commands to do this are exactly the same as they are in the cmake section on the official installation wiki page linked above.
 However, the commands for building and installing are going to be a little different on Windows.

 In particular, when you're configuring the build for cmake, you'll likely want to give it a specific generator to specify what toolsets you'll be using to build the library.
 I'd highly recommend using Ninja here.
 The command looks